 Benefits of shipping through Amazon

 There are many reasons why becoming an Amazon shipper could benefit your business.
 Products fulfilled through the Amazon FBA freight forwarder are eligible for Amazon’s coveted Prime shipping, making them even more attractive to a large swath of Amazon customers.
-Additionally, Amazon’s business model and wide sourcing has given it a solid reputation.
+Additionally, Amazon’s business model and wide sourcing have given it a solid reputation.
 This means potentially higher sales for you and a greater profit margin (so long as you avoid FBA fees).
 Other benefits of becoming an Amazon FBA shipper include:

-- Wide exposure to a massive customer base in the Amazon marketplace
+- Wide exposure to a massive customer base in the Amazon marketplace.

-- Top product placement
+- Top product placement.

-- Built-in bulk listing and reporting tools
+- Built-in bulk listing and reporting tools.

-- External support for customer shipping and service
+- External support for customer shipping and service.

-- Customized shipping costs
+- Customized shipping costs.

-- Higher search engine results page (SERP) rankings
+- Higher search engine results page (SERP) rankings.

 Keep in mind that Amazon charges a small fulfillment fee, which you should factor into your decision to become an Amazon shipper.
 Depending on the delivery model you choose, you’ll either pay a small fee per item sold through Amazon (currently around $1), or a monthly subscription of $40 to sell unlimited goods.
 Additionally, you’ll need to factor in other costs such as inventory storage fees, return processing fees, and more.
 If your goods stay at the Amazon fulfillment center for more than 365 days, you may also incur long-term storage fees.